 What Is YouTube SEO?

 Before we start, we want to point out is you should think of YouTube as a search engine just like Google.
-Since Google owns YouTube, a lot, if not all of their technology for indexing information is actually applicable to YouTube.
+Since Google owns YouTube, a lot if not all, of its technology for indexing information is actually applicable to YouTube.
 That’s why if you have experience with blogging, keep in mind that some blogging SEO principles actually work really great for YouTube SEO as well.

 What Is Metadata?